dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 Enum instances are objects like any other object, and with this change they can implement interfaces and inherit members from mixins.
 The main difference between an `enum` declaration and a hand-written “equivalent class” using the enum pattern is that:

 - The `enum` types implement `Enum`.
-The `Enum` type is otherwise sealed against instantiation, so no other objects than enum entries can implement it.
+The `Enum` type is otherwise sealed against instantiation, so no other *objects* than enum entries can implement it.
+Abstract classes and mixins can implement or extend `Enum`, but unless they are implemented or mixed into an `enum` declaration, no objects can implement that type.
 - The `enum` types themselves are completely sealed.
 No other class can implement an `enum` type.

 - Because of that, `enum` types support exhaustiveness checking in `switch` cases in the language _(meaning that flow-control can see that an exhaustive switch over enum values cannot pass through without executing at least one `case`, which can then affect variable promotion)_.
 - The `EnumName.name` extension member works on `enum` values.

-If the *restrictions* (the type is sealed, there is only a finite, enumerable number of instances, and the class  implements `Enum`, so it must have an `int index` getter), are acceptable, there should no longer be any reason to *not* make your enum class a language-based `enum`.
+If the *restrictions* (the type is sealed, there is only a finite, enumerable number of instances, and the class  implements `Enum`, so it must have an `int index` getter and no `values` member), are acceptable, there should no longer be any reason to *not* make your enum-like class a language-based `enum`.

 ## Examples: